Last Updated on January 1, 2022 by CHANDRAMANI

 Remove the fallen big ice pieces from the freezer in the bowl and clean the leftover ice stuck at other places by dabbing cloth wet in hot water.
 Clean the shelves, walls, doors, and other areas with disinfectant.
 Soak all the fallen water on the floor with the newspaper.

 Take a dry cloth and dry all the parts properly.
-You can also use vacuum to clean the water quickly.
+You can also use a vacuum to clean the water quickly.

 Step 6 Replace & Power on